 You’re going to be offering enough value here to get a few portfolio pieces under your belt in no time at all.
 Don’t worry if you don’t get any traction at the beginning, though.
 It may take a few attempts.
 (More on that later).

-Freelance Writing Steps #2
+Freelance Action Steps #2

 Before moving onto the next section you should try and do one of the three options above.
 Only one, let’s take it baby steps here.
 Here’s what I’d suggest:

 - Email one friend you know and ask if you can help him professionally

 - Identify one business in your local area and send them a quick email offering to help

 Step #4: Identify The Right Places To Look